The SU NetID

 - Starting in Fall 2014, all NetID owners are required to change their password at least once per year.

-- An email will be sent to NetID owners 30 days prior to their password expiration date, notifying them that they must change their password to avoid expiration.
+- Several email messages will be sent to NetID owners starting 30 days prior to their password expiration date, notifying them that they must change their password to avoid expiration.

 - If the password expires, the NetID is disabled.
 Once the account becomes disabled, all resources that require the NetID and password are no longer accessible.